peter-sattler/bowling-for-dollars/README.md

 ## Background

 During an onsite job interview in 2023, I was asked to solve a coding challenge that I had [seen before](http://github.com/peter-sattler/ancient-text-translator/blob/main/README.md).
 So after being way too honest with hiring manager (lets call him "David"), he went off in search of an alternative.
 He came back with this; a [Ten Pin Bowling](https://en.m.wikipedia.org/wiki/Tenpin_bowling) scoring calculator.
 Suddenly, I wished I had paid more attention to my oldest sister who took me to the local bowling alley growing up and encouraged me to learn how the scoring worked.

 ## TV Show

 This project is dedicated to the [Bowling for Dollars](https://en.m.wikipedia.org/wiki/Bowling_for_Dollars) TV show that I used to watch with my grandfather.
 A decidedly low budget game show that I have fond memories of.
 Their logo is proudly displayed above.

-## Overall Design

-The system supports a single game for one player.
-It first captures the number of pins knocked down, then converts them into a frame once enough attempts have accumulated.
-After that, the frame is scored accordingly.

 ### Scoring Rules